Action on Armed Violence: Recording civilian harm

 In March 2019, AOAV was reported by the BBC as finding out that the RAF killed or injured 4,315 enemy fighters in Iraq and Syria between September 2014 and January 2019.
 Of those harmed, 4,013, or 93%, were killed, and 302, or 7%, were injured.
 The UK's Ministry of Defence had said only one civilian was killed in the airstrikes, according to figures released to the charity.
 However AOAV expressed scepticism at such a low rate of civilian casualties.

 In April 2021, AOAV was reported by The Independent as finding out that Black people are three times more likely to be killed on the streets of London than other ethnic groups.
 Almost half of all murder victims in the capital in 2019 were Black despite them making up only 13 per cent of the city’s population.

 In May 2021, AOAV was reported by Al Jazeera as finding out that between 2016 and 2020, 40 percent of all civilian air strike casualties in Afghanistan were children.
 AOAV had reported that, of the 3,977 casualties caused over five years, 1,598 were children killed or wounded in attacks from the air.
 Civilian casualties resulting from air strikes by the Afghan Air Force during the first six months of 2020 had tripled compared to the same time period in 2019.

+In August 2026, The Guardian reported research by AOAV examining unsolved homicides in London between 2015 and 2024.
+The study found that 110 of 1,222 homicides during the decade remained unsolved.
+For the period 2019 to 2023, minority ethnic people accounted for 61.7% of homicide victims but 92.9% of victims in unsolved cases.
+Black people accounted for about 40% of all homicide victims but 73% of victims in unsolved murders.
+The research also found that shootings were disproportionately represented among unsolved cases: although shootings accounted for 8.7% of London homicides between 2019 and 2023, they represented 38% of the 41 murders from that period which remained unsolved.
+The average age of victims in unsolved cases was 28, compared with about 36 for homicide victims overall.